 Once you have adopted FinOps, you will find that to maximize the benefits you realize from Cloud you must also continually mature your FinOps practice, in a journey toward FinOps excellence.

-This playbook is designed to be used in conjunction with the FinOps Framework to assist you with a measurable, meaningful analysis of your current operating maturity as you travel that journey.
+This guide is designed to be used in conjunction with the FinOps Framework and Assessment Tool to assist you with a measurable, meaningful analysis of your current operating maturity as you travel that journey.
 Understanding your current situation leads to a clearer understanding of the key areas you must next focus closely on, in order to progress in a meaningful way.

-This playbook is organized into four stages which are designed to create a consistent, clear process to analyze your current Framework Adoption.
+This guide is organized into four stages which are designed to create a consistent, clear process to analyze your current Framework Adoption potentially via an FinOps Assessment Tool.

 This assessment is not intended to be an exhaustive and comprehensive analytics solution covering an entire FinOps practice at every level.
 Rather, the intent and purpose of this guide is to provide a high-level overview of the current state and to identify further targeted areas of investigation or development.
 This assessment does not (perhaps should not) need to be done for every FinOps Framework Capability at once.
 Targeting a single capability, or perhaps a set of related capabilities in a single domain may allow for deeper analysis on a per-capability level.
 This can be especially useful when those capabilities are highlighted by an earlier assessment for further improvement.